An observer's perspective of the Unruh and Hawking effects -- using coherent signals to extract information from a black hole: Introduction

-in the accelerated observer's coordinates.
-An accelerated observer standing at a point $R$ in their space would trace out a hyperbola, whose equation would be
+An accelerated observer standing at a point $R$ in their space would trace out a hyperbola (in the inertial coordinates), whose equation would be $t^2 - x^2 = \frac{1}{a^2} e^{2 a R}$.

-To quickly summarize, for a fixed $R$ (accelerated observer is stationary in their own frame), the `outside', i.e., inertial observer would see that observer's path as $x \propto \cosh (a \tau), t \propto \sinh(a \tau)$.
-This feature will be useful for us in Section III.
+To summarize, for a fixed $R$ (accelerated observer is stationary in their own frame), the `outside', i.e., inertial observer would see that observer's path as $x \propto \cosh (a \tau), t \propto \sinh(a \tau)$.
+This feature will be useful for us in the next couple of sections.

 As an aside, there are many interesting phenomena connected to the structure of the Rindler coordinate system - one such is analyzed by Bell \cite{Bell}.

 The next step is to write the scalar photon field $\phi$ in the two light-cone coordinates and establish a Bogolyubov transformation \cite{Unruh, Kempf} that relates the annihilation and creation operators in the two representations.
 That immediately implies that the number operator in the mode-expansion used by the accelerated observer will have a non-zero expectation value in the vacuum state of the inertial observer.
 This expectation turns out, for every frequency $\omega$ in the accelerated frame's mode-expansion to have the functional form $\sim \frac{1}{e^{\frac{2 \pi \omega}{a}}-1}$.
 This thermal radiation is seen by the accelerated observer (temperature $\frac{a}{2 \pi}$), despite the quantum field being in the vacuum state of the inertial observer.